ordina-jworks/ordina-jworks.github.io/_posts/2016-12-12-Reactive-Programming-Spring-Reactor.md

 rick.subscribe(new Subscriber<User>(){...});
 ```

-Implementing this subscriber would not be that hard, because the specification has been made so that all complexity lies within the publishers side.
+Implementing this subscriber would not be that hard, because the specification has been made so that all complexity lies at the publishers side.

 Another issue is that you can only subscribe on the publisher, there are no other methods available like [map](http://martinfowler.com/articles/collection-pipeline/map.html), [flatmap](http://martinfowler.com/articles/collection-pipeline/flat-map.html), ...